syncfusion-content/wpf-docs/wpf/Notify-Icon/Getting-Started.md

 ---
 layout: post
 title: Getting Started | NotifyIcon | Wpf | Syncfusion
-description: This section gives a detailed description of how to implement the NotifyIcon control in WPF application.
+description: This section gives a detailed description of how to implement the NotifyIcon control in a WPF application.
 platform: wpf
 control: NotifyIcon
 documentation: ug